 Certain Funds may invest in asset-backed securities.
-Asset-backed securities are securities backed by non-mortgage assets such as company receivables, truck and auto loans, leases and credit card receivables.
+Asset-backed securities are securities backed by nonmortgage assets such as company receivables, truck and auto loans, leases and credit card receivables.
 Asset-backed securities may be issued as pass-through certificates, which represent undivided fractional ownership interests in the underlying pools of assets.
 Therefore, repayment depends largely on the cash flows generated by the assets backing the securities.
 Asset-backed securities entail prepayment risk, which may vary depending on the type of asset, but is generally less than the prepayment risk associated with mortgage-backed securities.
-Asset-backed securities present credit risks that are not presented by mortgage-backed securities.
-This is because asset-backed securities generally do not have the benefit of a security interest in collateral that is comparable in quality to mortgage assets.
-If the issuer of an asset-backed security defaults on its payment obligations, there is the possibility that, in some cases, the Funds will be unable to possess and sell the underlying collateral and that the Funds' recoveries on repossessed collateral may not be available to support payments on the security.
+Asset-backed securities generally do not have the benefit of a security interest in collateral that is comparable in quality to mortgage assets.
+If the issuer of an assetbacked security defaults on its payment obligations, there is the possibility that, in some cases, the Funds will be unable to possess and sell the underlying collateral and that the Funds' recoveries on repossessed collateral may not be available to support payments on the security.
 In the event of default, the Funds may suffer a loss if they cannot sell collateral quickly and receive the amount they are owed.